How To Perfectly Roast Chicken Breasts

 Allow the chicken to come to room temperature.
 This ensures even cooking.
 I typically let the chicken rest on the counter for an hour.

-Preheat the oven to 340°F. Yes, you read that right!
+Preheat the oven to 340°F. Yes, you read that correctly!
 My oven runs hot, and I’ve found that lowering the temperature works better for me.
 It probably will for you, too.
-Baking the chicken at a lower temperature helps lock in the juiciness we're looking for.
+Baking the chicken at a lower temperature helps lock in the juiciness we’re looking for.

 I do not season the breasts.
 That’s just a personal choice.
 I like the chicken to take on the flavors of whatever dish I’m adding it to.
 If you prefer, sprinkle salt or your favorite seasonings on both sides.